Between the Land

 A research about borders

-The origin of the word ‘fence’ comes from the fourteenth century with the word fens, a term meaning defense or protection.
+The origin of the word “fence” comes in the fourteen Century with the word fens, a short term for defense, protection.

 The history of civilization is closely tied with the history of fences.
 It emerged from the notions of agriculture, family and property.
-Fences helped institutionalise the collective recognition of private property as a visual and open declaration of intention and a commitment to the land.
+Fences helped institutionalize the collective recognition of private property as a visual and open declaration of intention, a commitment to the land.

 A fence is not just a boundary.
-It doesn’t only divide, but also connects spaces, it is a reminder that two spaces are standing next to each other.
-It directs movement and enhances the appearance of a space .
+It doesn’t only divide but connect spaces, it’s a reminder that two spaces are standing next to each other; it directs movement and enhances the appearance of a space .

-This book is a study about fences used in the land and how they describe the landscape of Drenthe, a region in the north of the Netherlands.
+Starting from a collection of tools, used by the makers of the landscape, this book is a study about fences used in the lands and how they describe the landscape of Drenthe, a region in the north of the Netherlands.